-An brain aneurysm is a bulging, weak part of a blood vessel.
-It can put pressure on nerves, bleed, or break open (rupture).
+A brain aneurysm is a bulging, weak part of a blood vessel.
+It can put pressure on nerves.
+And it can bleed or break open (rupture).

 One way to fix a brain aneurysm is with a surgery called clipping.
 This surgery can prevent strokes, bleeding, and brain damage.

 Most people need to take at least 4 weeks off from work.
 But it depends on your job.
-If you operate machinery at work, you will not be able to do that for 3 months.
+For example, if you operate machinery at work, you may not be able to do that for 3 months.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.